 Licences: USSF National C licence, USSF referee licence, CPR and First Aid certified.

 Degree: HAVO from KSG de Breul (the Netherlands).

-Regarded as the MVP down the stretch for Texas State in its 2011 Southland Conference Championship run, Lauren Frazier is in her second season an assistant coach for the Bobcats.
-Frazier primarily works with the goalkeepers, the position where she earned SLC Tournament MVP honors
+Regarded as the MVP down the stretch for Texas State in its 2011 Southland Conference Championship run, Lauren Frazier has been an assistant coach for the Bobcats since 2012.
+Frazier primarily works with goalkeepers, the position where she earned SLC Tournament MVP honors

 in 2011.
-Last year Frazier worked with Natalie Gardini and Caitlyn Rinehart as the duo combined for five shutouts.
-Gardini had four of those shutouts, giving her 7.5 for her career.
 During her two years at Texas State as a player, Frazier put up some of the most impressive career numbers the program has seen.
 She ranks second in goals against average at 0.95, third in shutouts with 11.5 and fourth in saves with 116.
 Frazier led the Bobcats to the conference championship as evidenced by her 12-5 record.
 That is good for second all-time in a single season at Texas State.
 In 2010 her goals against average of 0.96 ranked fourth, surpassed by her 2011 season which saw her allow just 0.93 goals per game.
 Her 2011 season numbers was helped greatly by her 7.5 shutouts, which ranks third all-time.
 In 2010, Frazier was named Southland Conference Newcomer of the Year, earning

 Second-Team All-SLC honors.
 The team was 9-7-0 in 17 starts.
 Lauren transferred from Houston where she played two seasons.
 She made 19 starts in her two years.
 Frazier received her degree from Texas State in 2012, in exercise and sports science.